-If you are selected in the DV-2024 program, you are entitled to apply for visa issuance only during U.S. government fiscal year 2024, which is from October 1, 2023, through September 30, 2024.
+If you are selected in the DV-2025 program, you may apply for visa issuance only during U.S. government fiscal year 2025, which is from October 1, 2024, through September 30, 2025.
 We encourage selectees to apply for visas as early as possible once their program rank numbers become eligible.
+As noted above, once all the 55,000 diversity visas have been issued, the program will end.

 Without exception, all selected and eligible applicants must obtain their visa or adjust status by the end of the fiscal year.
-There is no carry-over of DV benefits into the next year for persons who are selected but who do not obtain visas by September 30, 2024 (the end of the fiscal year).
-Also, spouses and children who derive status from a DV-2024 registration can only obtain visas in the DV category between October 1, 2023, and September 30, 2024.
+There is no carry-over of DV benefits into the next year for persons who are selected but who do not obtain visas by September 30, 2025 (the end of the fiscal year).
+Also, spouses and children who derive status from a DV-2025 registration can only obtain visas in the DV category between October 1, 2024, and September 30, 2025.
 Individuals who apply overseas will receive an appointment notification from the Department of State through Entrant Status Check on the E-DV website four to six weeks before the scheduled appointment.